-The healing power of touch, the physical experience combined with the emotional experience to heal the soul is yet another example of the connection of the body-mind-soul or the body-mind connection that leads to healing of the soul.
+The healing power of touch, the physical experience combined with the emotional experience to heal the soul is yet another example of the connection of the body-mind-soul or stated differently, it is the body-mind connection that leads to healing of the soul.

 Touch is not an isolated physical event.
 The caring or lack of caring is transmitted through your hands, through the power of your touch.
 If what is said, and the physical sensation of touch you actually feel are incongruent, the physical touch will prevail.
 Physical touch has power over words - every single time.
 The power of touch is that significant.

 If caring is transmitted through my hands by means of physical touch, but I am emotionally detached, the sensation of caring will not be transmitted.
 If I ‘care’ for a patient by bathing and dressing him/her but do not do it in a compassionate manner, while remaining detached, the physical touch will be read as cold, uncaring, hurried or at the very best, neutral.

 This is why the old adage, when you were being paddled as kids, when the parent said, ‘This is hurting me more than it is hurting you,’ or ‘spare the rod, spoil the child,’ never worked.
 You never felt loved during this process.